alagarraja98/My-resume/README.md

 # my_profile
-I have used HTML ,CSS, JS .
+I have used HTML 5 ,CSS,BOOTSTARP 5, JS .